A trip to Dunster Village is not without its charms – its local small business charms!

 Inspirations of Dunster

-This locally run business sells jewelry, handbags, and other accessories.
+This locally run business sells jewellery, handbags, and other accessories.
 You can buy soaps here, or fragrances to take home as gifts.
 Inspirations are on Dunster Steep, which is beside the Exmoor National Park Centre.
 Inspirations are where you will find those few accessories that you need to perfect an outfit.

 Maurice Bishop Studio Gallery